lambertsbennett/lambertsbennett/README.md

 My background is engineering and microbial ecology.
 I graduated from the MIT/WHOI Joint Program in Oceanography, where I focused on microtechnology to study marine bacteria.
 Since then I have worked across several industries and topics with a focus on analytics and machine learning.

-* 🌍  I'm based in Austria.
+* 🌍  I'm based in Austria/Canada.
 * ✉️  You can contact me at [lambertsbennett@gmail.com](mailto:lambertsbennett@gmail.com)
 * 🧠  I'm learning Rust, Go, and Scala.
 * 🤝  I'm open to collaborating on data engineering projects, data visualization, open data science initiatives.